 Remember that even though artists like to complain about the record labels, they do record deals regardless.
 It doesn't matter how great your music is if nobody ever hears it.
 Your business can't make money if you can't reach your customers.

-This is too crucial an aspect of your business to simply put it off and leave it to luck.
+This is too crucial an aspect of your business to put it off and leave it to luck.